vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 const text = await generateText({
   model: llamacpp
     .CompletionTextGenerator({
-      promptTemplate: llamacpp.prompt.Llama2, // Choose the correct prompt template for your model
+      promptTemplate: llamacpp.prompt.Llama2, // Choose the prompt template from the model card
-      maxGenerationTokens: 256,
-    })
-    .withTextPrompt(),
+      maxGenerationTokens: 1024, // limit the output size })
+    .withTextPrompt(), // use simple text prompt style

-  prompt: "Write a short story about a robot learning to love:\n\n", });
+  prompt: "Write a short story about a robot learning to love.", });
 ```